burakkarakus/alexandria-api/README.md

+With this API, you can easily have a library management application up and running.
+You can see [db-diagram](hthttps://github.com/burakkarakus/alexandria-api/blob/main/db-diagram.md) and [api-diagram](https://github.com/burakkarakus/alexandria-api/blob/main/api-diagram.md) in mermaid mode, by opening them in github or using [mermaid.live]().

-With this API, you can easily have up and running library management application, which is not CNCF ready, because it is out of scope of this interview case.
+Note that it is not CNCF ready, as it is out of scope for this interview case.

-To make it cloud native, I could have taken the actions below:
+To make it cloud-native, the following actions could be taken:
-1. Stateless systems such as Redis and Postgre must be in cloud (or at least on prem but in different dockerized envs)
+1. Stateless systems such as Redis and PostgreSQL must be in the cloud (or at least on-prem but in different dockerized environments).
-2. K8S is a must, but for now this application can work in single container. (because we don't use k8s, we could use pm2)
+2. Kubernetes (K8S) is a must, but for now, this application can work in a single container.
+(Since we don't use K8S, we could use PM2).
-3.
+3. Implement the ELK stack and Prometheus stack to manage logging, monitoring, and tracing.
+4. The following technologies were not used due to lack of experience:
+    - Webpack & Babel